apcurran21/C-Compiler/L2/notes.md

 ## Notes
 Overall, we need to make sure that the parser is consistent somehow with the singleton approach to variables that is used in liveness analysis.
 Worst case, we just do string compare in the liveness analysis.

+### Gen, Kill, In, Out
+* I think its best to have these each get their own classes etc because the rules about how they are defined could change later, and we don't want to have to go in and change everything in each instructions class etc in this case.
+    * for instance, the calling convention in GEN/KILL may be different for future languages.
+* Eventually, we should better format our file and class hierarchies so that this is all more easily extendable (we can talk about this )

 ### Variable allocation structure
 * We define a VariableAllocator class in *L2.h*, which has the following:
     * private *allocated_vars* attribute (unordered map of strings to *Variable* pointers).